ChinmayMundane/Image_segmentation/Initialization/README.md

 After applying Kmeans++ to kmeans and improved kmeans , we found that whn we applied only improved kmeans , its runtime was still better as compared to application of kmeans++ and improved kmeans.

+# Random Initialization method
+we tried another method as previous methods didn't give us satisfied result.
+This time we used random initialization method. \
+In this method, we basically iterate for certain time to find random clusters.
+And in this iteration, whose clusters are far away from one another are chosen to be  our initial cluster for kmeans. we do this  because we want to segment image very accurately and if clusters are far away from one another,it will give us better output.

+## Steps
+- Randomly initialise K centroids.
+- find the Sum OF Square Of Distance between each K centroids
+- iterate this for 'n' no. of times(for our project we chose n = 10)
+- find that Set Of Initial Cluster Centroid whose sum is maximum as its distance will also be maximum.
+- set that to be our initial cluster centroid and run kmeans or improved kmeans on it.

 # Conclusion
 We can say that initialization methods are definitely better than applying only kmeans, if used with kmeans++ as subtractive clustering takes most time, out of all.